MyMel2001/virtresources/README.md

 # virtcpus

-Run app with "virtual CPUs" in NodeJS
+Run app with "virtual CPUs" in NodeJS.
+(Inspired by SoftRam.)

 ## How it works